Asymmetry in momentum space: restoring ${\cal C}{\cal P}{\cal T}$ invariance of $\kappa$-field theory: Introduction

-Restoring ${\cal C}{\cal P}{\cal T}$-invariance is possible because of the freedom in the definition of discrete transformations in the deformed setting.
+Restoring ${\cal C}{\cal P}{\cal T}$-invariance is possible due to the flexibility inherent in defining discrete transformations within the deformed framework..
 In particular, we assume a definition of time reversal ${\cal T}$ different from the one used in the previous works~\cite{kDiscrete1,JurekAndreaDiscrete}.
-The motivation for this choice lies both in the algebraic properties of $\kappa$-momentum space and in its geometrical structure, as we are going to discuss in Sec.~\ref{sec:parity and time reversal}.
-However, we remark that both definitions are technically plausible, since they both reduce to the standard action of ${\cal T}$ in the undeformed case, even if they have significantly different conceptual, and also phenomenological, implications.
+However, we notice that both definitions are technically plausible, since they both reduce to the standard action of ${\cal T}$ in the undeformed case, even if they have significantly different conceptual, and also phenomenological, implications.
 We are going to comment on this point shortly in the conclusions.

 The paper is organized as follows: